Scots Army

-The Scots Army (Scots: Scots Airmy) was the army of the Kingdom of Scotland between the Restoration in 1660 and Union with the Kingdom of England on 1 May 1707 following the 1706 Treaty of Union and the Acts of Union that enacted it.
-A small standing army was established at the Restoration, which was mainly engaged in opposing Covenanter rebellions and guerrilla warfare pursued by the Cameronians in the East.
-There were also attempts to found a larger militia.
+The Scots Army (Scots: Scots Airmy) was the army of the Kingdom of Scotland between the 1660 Stuart Restoration and Scotland's union with England to form Great Britain on 1 May 1707 following the 1706 Treaty of Union and the Acts of Union that enacted it.
+During the Restoration the Scots Army was raised as a small standing army which mainly engaged in suppressing Covenanter rebellions participating in counterinsurgency operations against Cameronians in Eastern Scotland.
+The Scottish Militia was also raised to further bolster Scotland's military capacity.